estebanthi/mindtopia/src/site/notes/30 Public/31 Start Here/Now.md

 # Now
 ---
-Currently, most of my time is at school as I'm still a student.
+Currently, most of my time is spent at school as I'm still a student.

-> [!NOTE]
-> Test callout

 ## Projects
 - [[20 Me/22 Action/Projects/Dreams Analyzer\|Dreams Analyzer]]